nautobot/nautobot-app-ssot/docs/user/integrations/ipfabric.md

 `SSoT Synced from IPFabric` Tag.
 A Route Target has no Location, no Device and no Namespace to bound a load by, so loading all of them would have the sync delete every Route Target another system owns the moment IP Fabric stopped reporting it.

+### Which Devices carry a VRF

+**Sync Device VRFs** records the Devices each VRF is configured on, from the same table the VRFs come from.
+The assignment inherits the VRF's route distinguisher and name, which is what Nautobot does itself when one is created through the UI or API.

+Only Devices the run covers are assigned.
+A Site Filter, **Sync Tagged Only**, or a stack member whose VRFs IP Fabric reports against its master can all leave a hostname outside the run, and those are skipped rather than assigned to a Device the sync never saw.
+That is also why this needs no special handling for a filtered run, unlike the VRFs themselves: an assignment belongs to a Device, and Devices are narrowed by the filter on both sides at once.

+An assignment has neither a Status nor a Tag, so **Safe Delete Mode** has nothing to mark on one.
+A run with Safe Delete Mode on therefore leaves an assignment IP Fabric no longer reports in place, and reports it as a deletion it did not make; a run with Safe Delete Mode off removes it.

 ### What the sync will not do